 Albus blushed.
-He hadn’t realised he already thought of Gryffindor as his house, but he’d been seeing James in red and gold for the past two years and Victoire, Dominique, Louis and Lucy even before that and his mum and dad still took an interest in Gryffindor’s Quidditch team.
+He hadn’t realised he already thought of Gryffindor as his house, but he’d been seeing James in red and gold for the past two years and Victoire, Dominique, Louis and Teddy even before that and his mum and dad still took an interest in Gryffindor’s Quidditch team.
 It would be weird to start thinking of blue and bronze as his house colours.

 Rose was already seated at the Ravenclaw table and he took a seat beside her thankfully.
 He’d have hated if they were separated.

 “We get our timetables after breakfast,” she told him.
 “I’m looking forward to seeing them, aren’t you?”

 He supposed he was.
 Learning magic would definitely be more interesting than sitting at the kitchen table, learning reading and sums from Grandma Weasley.

 “There's so much to learn,” Rose continued.
 “Defence Against the Dark Arts, Transfiguration, Herbology.
 What are you looking forward to most, Albus?”

 “I can’t decide.
 Defence is really important, of course, but Astronomy sounds really good as well.
 And Transfiguration.
 And Potions.”

 Albus shuddered.
 He’d heard his dad’s stories about Potions often enough.
 Of course, he knew Slughorn was teaching it now and James said he wasn’t too bad, but he still thought it sounded difficult.